 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with two nights at Airways Hotel, Port Moresby, three nights at Kumul Lodge, Mount Hagen, three nights at Karawari Lodge, Sepik River, four nights at Ambua Lodge, Southern Highlands and one night back at Airways Hotel, Port Moresby.
+Full-board accommodation is provided, with two nights at the Stanley Hotel, Port Moresby, three nights at Kumul Lodge, Mount Hagen, three nights at Karawari Lodge, Sepik River, four nights at Ambua Lodge, Southern Highlands and one night back at the Stanley Hotel, Port Moresby.
 All offer good quality accommodation with en suite facilities, except Kumul, which is rustic and, being in the highlands it can be damp and cold at night.
 There are occasional power cuts and this can affect the provision of hot water there.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with lunch on 9th, ending with breakfast on 22nd), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, reserve entrance fees, cultural visits as mentioned above, all internal flights and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guides, full-board accommodation (starting with lunch on 8th, ending with breakfast on 21st), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, reserve entrance fees, cultural visits as mentioned above, all internal flights and international flights.